ermafam/MyFirstProject.Darey.Io/README.md

 ![Avalaibility zone](https://user-images.githubusercontent.com/84423958/127685975-af52e1f7-1568-4161-8a6a-cf45cb979717.PNG)

-**Next: Add Storage; to add or configure the Storage size and type.
-Every time you launch an instance from an AMI, a root storage device is created for that instance.
-The root storage device contains all the information necessary to boot the instance.
-You can specify storage volumes in addition to the root device volume when you create an AMI or launch an instance using block device.**

 **Click on "Services" at the upper left corner and you will see the all the Services available on AWS.
 Click on "EC2"**

 ![EC2 Selection](https://user-images.githubusercontent.com/84423958/127687520-8cdb059b-fe3d-4f19-99ab-06a149daf8a4.PNG)